 Ultrasound, also known as ultrasonography, is a procedure in which tissues and organs of the body are examined with high-energy sound waves.
 Ultrasound is a non-invasive and painless procedure.
 It uses high frequency sound waves, called ultrasound, to create images of organs, soft tissues, blood vessels and blood flow from inside the body.
 These images are used for medical analysis.

-A device called transducer converts electrical current into sound waves that are sent to the body tissue.
-The sound waves reflect body structures and are reflected on the transducer, which converts them into electrical signals.
-A computer converts the pattern of electrical signals into an image displayed on a monitor and recorded on a film, video tape, or digital image.
+A device called a transducer converts electrical current into sound waves that are sent to body tissue.
+The sound waves reflect the body structures and are reflected in the transducer, which converts them into electrical signals.
+A computer converts the pattern of electrical signals into an image that is displayed on a monitor and recorded on a movie, video or digital image.
 The idea of ultrasound comes from sonar technology, which uses sound waves to detect underwater objects.

 - Female reproductive organs and

-- even babies still in the womb.
+- Even children still in the womb.

-Ultrasounds offer many advantages:
+Ultrasound offers many advantages: